jonsag/ardHydroponic/README.md

 ### Modes

-There are three major modes of the system:
+There are four major modes of the system:

 * Running...
 * Maintenance